Z-eq/BeginningOfJavaLeassons/README.md

-# Beginning Of Java Leassons
+# Beginning Of Java Lessons
 My Journey to to learn java with Lexicon from Växjö SWEDEN!